LegendsOfXania/QuestJournalExtension/README.md

 # QuestJournalExtension

-Une extension pour [TypeWriter](https://docs.typewritermc.com/) qui ajoute un **journal de quêtes** à votre serveur Minecraft.
+An extension for [TypeWriter](https://docs.typewritermc.com/) that adds a **quest journal** to your Minecraft server.
-Crée par Legends of Xania.
+Created by Legends of Xania.

-## 📖 Fonctionnalités
+## 📖 Features

-- 📜 **Suivi des quêtes** : Affiche les quêtes non commencées, en cours et terminées.
-- 🔖 **Interface intuitive** : Un journal accessible facilement accessible avec une nouvelle action `OpenJournalMenu`.
-- 🔄 **Mise à jour en temps réel** : Synchronisation automatique avec vos quêtes.
+- 📜 **Quest Tracking**: Displays quests that are not started, in progress, or completed.
+- 🔖 **Intuitive Interface**: A journal easily accessible with a new `OpenJournalMenu` action.
+- 🔄 **Real-time Updates**: Automatic synchronization with your quests.

 ## 📦 Installation

+1. Download **TypeWriter 0.8.0-beta-151**.
-1. Téléchargez **QuestJournalExtension.jar**.
+2. Download **QuestJournalExtension.jar**.
-2. Placez-le dans le dossier `plugins/TypeWriter/extensions/`.
-3. Redémarrez votre serveur.
+3. Place it in the `plugins/TypeWriter/extensions/` folder.
+4. Restart your server.

 ## ⚙️ Configuration

-La configuration se fait dans le fichier `snippet.yml`.
+Configuration is done in the `snippet.yml` file.